 In the past, filing as an LLC was often (though not always) viewed as the best option for entrepreneurs because of the significant tax advantages.
 However, with the recent passing of the Tax Cuts and Jobs Act (TCJA), there are fewer benefits to filing as an LLC.

-In other words, choosing the right legal structure for your business is not as straightforward as you might think, which is why it’s important to research the advantages and disadvantages of each legal structure before starting your business.
+In other words, choosing the right legal structure for your business is not as straightforward as you might think, so it’s important to research the advantages and disadvantages of each legal structure before starting your business.

 If you have a better idea of which legal structure your company fits into, it will allow you to keep appropriate records and plan for tax time accordingly.